Complete Cape Cod Whale Watching Guide [2025 Edition]

 Cape Cod is a wonderful and charming place to visit, and it’s home to some of the very best whale watching on the planet.
-When you’re not on the water, you’ll find an abundance of pristine beaches, fresh seafood, shopping, golfing, spas, restaurants, hotels, and resorts to keep you busy.
-No matter how long you’re here or what you have planned, the whale watching excursions are one activity that’s not to be missed.
+When you’re not on the water, you’ll find an abundance of pristine beaches, fresh seafood, shopping, golf courses, spas, restaurants, hotels, and resorts to keep you busy.
+No matter how long you’re staying, the whale watching excursions are one activity that shouldn’t be missed!

 Cape Cod in Numbers